huynhtamhao/huynhtamhao.github.io/README.md

 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch. -->

+## Authors and acknowledgment

+- `static.json` for heroku build and deploy.
+- `.markdownlint.json` for markdownlint extension vscode.

+© 2022-present -- Huynh Tam Hao with ❤️